SachaEpskamp/StatcheckTheGame/index.md

 ## Turn order

-You can do the following in your torun:
+Players take turns in clockwise order.
+You can do the following in your turn:

   - **Observation:** start your turn by drawing one card
   - **Induction:** You may discard two cards of the same type (e.g., two *Bayes Factor* or two  *3. p-value* cards) to draw one card.
 Cards of the type *1.
 Test*, *2.
 Statistic*, or *3. p-value* do not need to be identical in the exact value of the degrees of freedom, test statistic or significance